tophat2d/tophat/README.md

 # tophat engine
-A 2d game engine using [rawdraw](https://github.com/cntools/rawdraw).
-It aims to be both lightweight and easy to use.
+A 2d game engine using [rawdraw](https://github.com/cntools/rawdraw) and allows scripting with [umka](https://github.com/vtereshkov/umka-lang).
+It aims to give as much power as possible to the user, while still being comfortable to use.

 ## features

 - scripting with [umka](https://github.com/vtereshkov/umka-lang)
 - you have your own game loop - you have the power over how the game works. not the engine
-- does things the simple way - for example, tophat has no bloated system for animations. you can make them in just one line.
+- does things the simple way
 - scaling - your game looks the same no matter the resolution
 - very lightweight - the engine is only about 750 kb in size
-- polygon to polygon collisions
+- great cli tool for linux

 ## TODO

-Things I want to prioritize on.
-They are in the order, I want to complete them, but the further into the list you are, the less accurate it is.

 - add better return values from collisions
 - notes on entities